ietf-rats-wg/eat/draft-ietf-rats-eat.md

 This claim is typically issued by a Verifier, not an Attester.
 When this claim is issued by a Verifier, it MUST be because the entity has received the certification in the DLOA.

-This claim can contain more than one DLOA.
+This claim MAY contain more than one DLOA.
 If multiple DLOAs are present, it MUST be because the entity received all of the certifications.

 DLOA XML documents are always fetched from a registrar that stores them.
 This claim contains several data items used to construct a URL for fetching the DLOA from the particular registrar.

+This claim MUST be encoded as an array with either two or three elements.
-The first data item is a URI for the registrar.
+The first element MUST be the URI for the registrar.
-The second data item is a platform label to indicate the particular platform that was certified.
+The second element MUST be a platform label indicating which platform was certified.
-For platform certifications only these two are needed.

-A DLOA may equally apply to an application.
-In that case it has the URI for the registrar, a platform label and additionally an application label.
+If the DLOA applies to an application, then the third element is added which MUST be an application label.

-The method of combining the registrar URI, platform label and possibly application label is specified in {{DLOA}}.
+The method of constructing the registrar URI, platform label and possibly application label is specified in {{DLOA}}.

 ~~~~CDDL
 {::include nc-cddl/dloas.cddl}